 From a soul’s perspective, such a person is meant to help us get from our current place to a new better place.

 Thus, they need to catch our attention enough so that we’re willing to make that step.
-The best way to grab our attention is to fall madly in love.
+The best way to grab our attention is to fall madly in love with them.

-Once we put our feet on a bridge and make a few first couple of steps, they start to disappear from our lives.
+Once we put our feet on a bridge and make a few first couples of steps, they start to disappear from our lives.
 Often, they leave as quickly as they showed up.

 We feel confused and don’t understand why they’re gone – the reason is simple – they’ve fulfilled their short yet profound mission, and now they’re free to go.